-However, if you are simply planning to modernize your backyard with new surfaces and finishes, you can of course start now and reap the rewards before the end of this summer.
+However, if you are simply planning to modernize your backyard with new surfaces and finishes, you can of course start considering backyard landscaping ideas now and reap the rewards before the end of this summer.

 How to landscape a backyard

-To help you realize your ideal backyard, we’ve put together a step-by-step guide packed with expert advice.
-Just read on to get the lowdown on every aspect of your backyard makeover.
+To help you realize your ideal backyard, we’ve put together a step-by-step guide packed with expert advice giving the lowdown on every aspect of your backyard makeover.